Authorisation flow actions

 This section contains some examples of how your UI could look to complete the three different types of form action.

-Request body during submission needs to be a map with ID of the input as the key and the user input as value.
+When you submit the user's response to a form to the .../authorization-flow/actions/form endpoint, the request body must be a map with the type of input as the key and the user input as value.
+For example:

 {